iroknee/lonely-lantern/CONCEPT_AND_VISION.md

 ## 2. Core Concept

-> _In a half-empty tavern in Bleakrock, a nameless bard records the tales of heroes and monsters.
+> _In a half-empty tavern at the edge of a cursed valley, a nameless bard records the tales of heroes and monsters.
 > What they say — and what you write — becomes the song that outlives them all._

 ### Genre & Style